davideperozzi/smoovy/packages/scroller-core/README.md

   }
 }
 ```
-> For a more detailed version on the css translation output you can take a look at [this](../scroller-shared/src/outputs/css-transform-output.ts)
+> For a more detailed version of the css translation output you can take a look at [this](../scroller-shared/src/outputs/css-transform-output.ts)

 ### ☊ The DOM
 Each output, input and transformer will be provided with a [dom provider](./src/dom.ts).
-This is just the base DOM structure which wraps around the target elements children.
+This is just the base DOM structure which wraps around the target element's children.
 You should use this to get information from the elements inside the scrollable element.
-The rendered dom looks like this:
+The rendered DOM looks like this:

 ```html
 <div id="your-target">